 Check the filter

 Your filter will help to remove some of the waste from your tank, though frequent cleaning and water changes are still very important.
-Filters also help to increase the amount of oxygen in the water by stirring up the surface and allowing the water to flow through the air consistently.
 Add more elements (such as a bubbler) to increase the levels of oxygen, permitting the fish to breathe more easily.
-Examine your filter for any breaks and replace sponges or other removable pieces.
+Examine your filter for any breaks and replace sponges or other old pieces.
 Lastly, make sure your filter system is big enough for your tank.
-You may need to purchase a larger filter if you’ve recently added fish.
+You may need to purchase a larger one if you’ve recently added fish.